opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ## Emission (α/block)

-Shows the portion of the one α per block emission into this subnet that is received by this hotkey, according to YC2 in this subnet.
+Shows the portion of the one $\alpha$ per block emission into this subnet that is received by this hotkey, according to YC2 in this subnet.
 This can change every block.

 ## Emission (τ)